-But over 700,000 people "went" to Passion that year, which was the biggest Passion conference we've ever had.
-That's a perfect example of the "immeasurably more" in Ephesians 3:20.
+But over 700,000 people went to Passion that year, which was the biggest Passion conference we've ever had.
+That's a perfect example of the "immeasurably more" mentioned in Ephesians 3:20.
 God takes something that's intended for evil and He does something good out of it.

-You have a few collaborations on this album, such as worship band Maverick City Music and pop artist Hulvey.
+You have a few collaborations on the new album, such as worship band Maverick City Music and hip-hop artist Hulvey.
 Tell us more about working with these artists.

-I love collaborating with other artists.
-I love the cross-pollination that happens: being in the same room with folks that you admire making music.
+I love collaborating with other artists, and the cross-pollination that happens: being in the same room with folks you admire to make music.
 It feels better to write songs when I have people around me.

-I'm a huge fan of the worship band Maverick City.
-They worked with me on the song, "Sweet Jesus."
+I'm a huge fan of the Maverick City.
+They worked with me on, "Sweet Jesus."
 I've noticed that their music has really grown in popularity.
-I couldn't be happier about what's happening in church music: To see choral music and harmonization coming back is really exciting.
+And, I couldn't be happier about what's happening in church music: To see choral music and harmonization coming back is really exciting.

-During the summer, we'll start dipping our toes in the water with fairs and festivals, and we'll see how that goes.
-Hopefully, by the time we get to fall, we'll be fully functioning and able to get into a room, let it crank, and put the pedal down.
-That's what we're hoping for, so we'll tentatively be making our way towards there between now and then.
+During the summer, we started dipping our toes in the water with fairs and festivals.
+Now, were fully functioning and able to get into a room, let it crank, and put the pedal down.
+We have a full slate of tour dates coming in 2022.
+Can't wait.